tkhahns/multimodal-data-pipeline/packages/cv_models/external/pyfeat_runner/README.md

 # Py-Feat Runner Helper

-This sidecar package lets the multimodal data pipeline run Py-Feat (`feat.Detector`) in a Python 3.11 environment when the main runtime uses Python 3.12 (where py-feat is currently unsupported).
+This sidecar package is retained for manual diagnostics or environments that still require a dedicated interpreter.
+The main pipeline now executes Py-Feat (`feat.Detector`) directly inside its primary Python 3.12 runtime, so this helper is optional.

 ## Usage